Be amazed by Athens holidays

 As well as its obvious historic importance, Athens is also Greece's commercial centre and home to most significant of all the Mediterranean ports, Piraeus.
 Couple all of the above with attractive pedestrianized streets, leafy parks, great shopping, pine-covered hillsides, numerous bars and restaurants and a lively nightlife scene and it is easy to see why Athens has become a popular Mediterranean holiday destination in the last few years.
 The best way to explore Athens is on foot as so many of the city's attractions are located close to one and other.
 Start with a visit to the world-renowned National Archaeological Museum before a visit to the Panathenaic Stadium which dates back to 330 BCE and hosted the first modern Olympic Games in 1896.
 Even today, this 70,000-seater stadium is used for concerts and large events.
 Obviously no trip to Athens would be complete without seeing the city's most famous landmark, the Acropolis, and a great place to view it is from the monument on Philopappou Hill opposite.
 Plaka is another popular area of Athens and is home to a variety of quaint museums, Roman temples and Byzantine churches, art galleries, tavernas, cafés and restaurants.
 Finally, make sure you find enough time on your Athens holidays to visit some of the fantastic beaches that line this beautiful stretch of the Greek coastline.

-Out and About in Athens
+Action and adventure in Athens